The term integrative can be defined as “various parts or aspects being joined together.” It implies cohesiveness and completeness.

 However, more and more people are interested in complementary treatments.
 They wonder about what types of foods they should be eating to fight cancer, and prevent it from recurring.
 They question whether they need to take so many drugs during treatments.
 They are interested in what kinds of herbal medicines or nutritional supplements can help them fight cancer.
 They are desperate to have a conversation about what they can do to reduce their risk of a recurrence after their treatments are complete.

 Unfortunately, more often than not, they are frustrated with the lack of information about complementary treatments provided by most cancer centres.
 There is either a lack of expertise and understanding, or outright dismissal of such treatments, or both.
-This is not to criticize medical oncologists – more so, it is to highlight the fact that medical oncologists are not the experts in this field.
-They not only lack the time to learn about such a field, but are also not compensated to spend the necessary time with patients discussing topics like diet, exercise or stress-reduction.

 This is a major gap in our health care system.
-The gap encompasses a lack of effective interventions that keep patients healthy during conventional treatments, and a lack of support after conventional treatments are over.
+The gap encompasses a lack of information about effective interventions that keep patients healthy during conventional treatments, and a lack of support after conventional treatments are over.
 Patients’ stress levels are high and often they are endlessly searching through Web sites with contradictory information.
 Who do you believe?
 How can you learn to empower yourself with the most accurate, up to date information?

 A naturopathic doctor has 8 years of education, and one that focuses in oncology has endless hours upon hours of additional study and research into the best natural therapies that can fight cancer, that can minimize side effects, and help you to strengthen your body.
 They are the experts in the field of integrative naturopathic oncology.